rajeshksv/alfred-datetime-format-converter/README.md

 Same as parent except with following changes
 * Use ts - timestamp as keyword instead of df
 * Display time in IST and remove other unnecessary displays
 * ts now takes epoch millis also.
-Well, all it just strips and converts into epoch seconds.
+Well, all it just strips and converts into epoch seconds :)